 - Craving for alcohol.

 - Feeling unwell.

-- Convulsions - these occur in a small number of cases.
+- Convulsions or seizures - these occur in a small number of cases.

 As a result, you drink alcohol regularly and depend on it to prevent withdrawal symptoms.
 If you do not have any more alcohol, withdrawal symptoms usually last 5-7 days but a craving for alcohol may continue for longer.